Radical-Dino/Python/README.md

 And depending on what answer you give, the game goes in another direction.

-There are many endngs to the story and this game-story is part 1 of the entire thing.
+There are many endngs to the story.